hzguendi/OpenPodcaster/README.md

 ## 📋 Requirements

-- Python 3.8+ (preferably Python 3.8-3.12)
+- Python 3.8-3.12 (Coqui TTS requires Python <3.13)
 - FFmpeg installed on your system
-- API keys for your chosen providers
+- API keys for cloud providers (not needed for Coqui TTS)

 ### Python 3.13 Compatibility

-Python 3.13 removed the built-in `audioop` module that pydub depends on.
+Python 3.13 removed the built-in `audioop` module that pydub depends on and has incompatibilities with Coqui TTS.
 The application handles this by:

 1. Automatically detecting missing modules and switching to a direct FFmpeg fallback
 2. Using simplified audio processing that concatenates files without advanced audio manipulation